 The South Willamette Special Area Zone and Area Planning effort has become so removed from its original goals, that at this point WE CAN recommends that City Council cease work on this area, and direct city resources to other projects that will better and more efficiently further Eugene's goals related to housing and transportation options.
-As of March, 2017, the City Council has postponed all work sessions related to this topic, and there are no clear next actions on the agenda.
+As of April, 2017, City Council has indicated that staff resources and time would be focused elsewhere.

 What is the South Willamette Special Area Zone?